-You can use a belt-positioning booster seat that has a combination lap an d shoulder belt.
+Use a belt-positioning booster seat that has a combination lap and shoulder belt.
 The National Highway Traffic Safety Administration advises against a booster seat that has a small shield instead of a shoulder belt.

 Babies and toddlers should ride in a rear-facing car safety seat for as long as possible.
 That means until they reach the top weight or height allowed by their seat.
 Child safety seats can be convertible or forward-facing.

 Convertible seats.
 Most convertible seats have height and weight limits that will allow young children to ride rear-facing for 2 years or more.
 Check your car seat manual to know when you can switch the seat from rear-facing to forward-facing.
-Check how to adjust the shoulder straps and use seat belt correctly.
+Check the car safety seat maker's instructions for how to adjust the shoulder straps and use seat belt correctly.

 Forward-facing seats.
 These are for children who have outgrown the weight or height limit for their rear-facing or convertible seat.
 These children should use a forward-facing seat with a harness for as long as possible.
 This means up to the weight or height limit set by the car seat maker.